Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

 -   For the GNU toolchain there would be problems with MPI.
 EasyBuild uses Open MPI and that needs to be configured differently to work well on LUMI, and there are also still issues with getting it to collaborate with the resource manager as it is installed on LUMI.

 -   The Intel-based toolchains have their problems also.
-At the moment, the Intel compilers with the AMD CPUs are a problematic cocktail.
-There have recently been performance and correctness problems with the MKL math library and also failures with some versions of Intel MPI, and you need to be careful selecting compiler options and not use `-xHost` or the classic Intel compilers will simply optimize for a two decades old CPU.
+At the moment, the Intel compilers with the AMD CPUs can be a problematic cocktail.
+There have been performance and correctness problems with the MKL math library and also failures with some versions of Intel MPI, and you need to be careful selecting compiler options and not use `-xHost` or the classic Intel compilers will simply optimize for a two decades old CPU.
     The situation is better with the new LLVM-based compilers though, and it looks like very recent versions of MKL are less AMD-hostile.

-Problems have also been reported with Intel MPI running on LUMI.
+    We cannot get upstream support for these compilers so LUST cannot fix those issues.

 Instead LUMI has its **own EasyBuild build recipes** that are also made available in the [LUMI-EasyBuild-contrib GitHub repository](https://github.com/Lumi-supercomputer/LUMI-EasyBuild-contrib).